LCAI-TIHU/SW/README.md

 | 5 | detection | YOLOv3 | 0.548 | 0.562|
 | 6 | NLP | bert-base | - | - |

-At present, following operators are supported.
+At present, the following operators are supported.
 Intrinsic operators will be done.

 | category | operators |
 |----------|-----------|